 Barry Cadden: What to know about the ex-pharmacy exec tied to deadly meningitis outbreak

-Barry Cadden, the former pharmacy executive whose company is tied to the deadly meningitis outbreak in 2012, is expected to be sentenced on June 26.
-Cadden was acquitted of second-degree murder but faces multiple counts of fraud and racketeering.
-Barry Cadden, co-founder of the New England Compounding Center , the now-defunct pharmaceutical company linked to a 2012 deadly meningitis outbreak, will be sentenced June 26 for his role in the spread of the disease.
+Barry Cadden, the former pharmacy executive whose company is tied to the deadly meningitis outbreak in 2012, was sentenced to nine years in prison on June 26.
+Barry Cadden, co-founder of the New England Compounding Center , the now-defunct pharmaceutical company linked to a 2012 deadly meningitis outbreak, was sentenced to nine years in prison on Monday for his role in the spread of the disease.
+Cadden was cleared by a jury in March of second-degree murder charges - likely avoiding spending the rest of his life in prison - but was convicted of multiple counts of fraud, conspiracy and racketeering.

 Start the conversation, or Read more at Fox News.